Implementing CAPABLE in PSH

 Time Frame: Change of ability to perform activities of daily living from baseline to 6-month follow up (post-intervention).

-The modified Katz Activities of Daily Living (ADL) Scale will be used to rate ability to bathe, dress, transfer, toilet, and eat using five categories; participants rated their ability to perform daily tasks on a 5-point scale (1 = no difficulty, 2 = a little difficulty, 3 = moderate difficulty, 4 = a lot of difficulty, 5 = unable to do).
-Higher scores represent greater difficulty performing ADLs
+The modified Katz Activities of Daily Living (ADL) Index is an 8-item questionnaire that was completed by participants to rate their ability to perform daily activities, such as bathing, toileting, eating, and dressing, across a 5-point Likert scale (1 = no difficulty, 2 = a little difficulty, 3 = moderate difficulty, 4 = a lot of difficulty, 5 = unable to do).
+Items are summed to obtain a score with minimum and maximum values of 8 to 40, respectively, whereby higher scores represent greater difficulty performing ADLs.

 Change of ability to perform activities of daily living from baseline to 6-month follow up (post-intervention).